 2. Not Urgent, but Important: DECIDE If a task is important, but not urgent, set a due date and do it later.

 3. Urgent, but not Important: DELEGATE If a task is urgent, but not important, the best thing is to delegate it to someone else.

 4. Not Urgent and Not Important: DELETE If a task is neither important nor urgent, it should not be prioritized.
 Drop it or do it when you have some extra time.

 Obviously, what you need to tackle first are tasks that are BOTH urgent and important.
 It’s also easy to see that tasks that neither urgent nor important should be the last priority.
 However, it can be difficult to decide what to focus on when it comes to tasks that are “not urgent and important” or “urgent and not important”.
 This is where it’s important to remember that if you focus all your time on urgent tasks, the important tasks will never get done.
 Urgent does not equal important.

 By using the Eisenhower Matrix you get a better picture of how to prioritize your tasks.
 Start by doing what’s important, ranked by urgency.
 If you have capacity do to some of the non-important tasks, do them after you finished all important tasks – or delegate/drop them depending on urgency.

-Create the colors you want to use for the 4 different categories; Do, Decide, Delegate, Delete.
-We have used red (Do), green (Decide), yellow (Delegate) and blue (Delete), but there are no rules – use the colors you prefer!
+Choose which colors you want to use for the 4 different categories; Do, Decide, Delegate, Delete.
+We have used red (Do), green (Decide), yellow (Delegate) and blue (Delete) in our template, but there are no rules – use the colors you prefer!
 When you’re all set up, start adding your tasks in each quadrant.